Aniruddhapatre/wordle-game--Dynamo/README.md

 - You may install [Unispace](https://www.dafont.com/unispace.font) font to get rid of uneven spacing between characters.
 - How to install fonts: [video](https://youtu.be/7izh5QlSFjU)
 - You may use Python directly or compile your version: [video](https://youtu.be/GgczVoCF-6Q)
+- Is game too hard?
+You may try [cheat](https://github.com/Mehmet-Emre-Dogan/wordleTrFraud) application.

 # Credits (Kaynakça)
 https://www.nytimes.com/games/wordle/index.html